• Skip to primary navigation

 • About

-Making delicious restaurant-style soups like my New England Fish Chowder in your home kitchen isn’t difficult.
+Making delicious soups like my creamy New England Fish Chowder isn’t difficult.
 It’s all about the ingredients and a few simple techniques.
+And of course, using my fish chowder recipe will make it even easier.

 overhead partial view of New England Style Fish Chowder

-What ingredients do I need to make a New England Style Fish Chowder?
+Ingredients to make a New England Fish Chowder?

 overhead view of ingredients to make fish chowder